Engage 100 Experiences

 Experience Overview

-Living–Learning Communities (LLC) are a small group of students who live together, share an interest, and take one or two of their classes together — usually in a small classroom inside their residence hall., An LLC is a great place to plug into a supportive network of students and distinguished faculty as soon as you arrive at FSU.
+Living–Learning Communities (LLC) are a small group of students who live together, share an interest, and take one or two of their classes together — usually in a small classroom inside their residence hall.
+An LLC provides freshmen with a supportive network of peers and distinguished faculty as soon as they arrive at FSU.
+This experience is available through an application process.

 For more information contact Dr. Courtney Barry at cbarry@admin.fsu.edu